antonKuk/software_testing_project_assignment/project.md

   - **Main.py** is a file with several test cases functions which feed different pin values to game and check that result is correct. (more details  in section below)

-- pycharm IDE will be used mainly for testing, debugging and refactoring python files (Main.py and BowlingGame.py)
+- Pycharm IDE will be used  for testing, debugging and refactoring python files (Main.py and BowlingGame.py)
 - game rules described in project assignment instructions (section above)

 #### Features To Be Tested

-- any bugs, typos or syntax errors absence in the source code (they should be fixed before testing  code logic)
+- any bugs, typos, logical or syntax errors absence in the source code (they should be fixed before testing  code logic)
 - game rules are implemented into the code logic:
   - as a player rolling all zeros.
 Result  should be zero
   - as a player rolling all ones.
 The result should be 20